augustoroman/sandwich/README.md

 ### Providing Interfaces

-Unfortunately, providing interfaces is a little tricky.
-Since interfaces in Go are only used for static typing, the encapsulation isn't passed to functions that accept interface{}, like Provide().
+Unfortunately, set interface values is a little tricky.
+Since interfaces in Go are only used for static typing, the encapsulation isn't passed to functions that accept interface{}, like Set().

 This means that if you have an interface and a concrete implementation, such
 as: